 Halliburton Co.
-We set this share stop also to a little over break even.
-This took us out without lose and the share price has continued to drop.
+We set this share stop also to a little over break even; this took us out without losing, and the share price has continued to drop.
 A good move on our part.

 BT Group.
 Moving the stop too early is usually not a good thing.
-I feel that the stop should only be moved if something happens to make you change your mind about the share or the share price has climbed sufficiently to put you into a different price bracket.
+I feel that the stop should move if something happens to make you change your mind about the share or the share price has climbed sufficiently to put you into a different price bracket.
 I got this wrong with BT.
-I moved the stop and got stopped out for £17 profit but the share turned and continued up!
+I moved the stop and got stopped out for £17 profit, but the share turned and continued up!

 Card Factory. – £311 lose.
-This is a relatively new share.
-Only 5 years of fundamental information, I prefer 10 years.
+A relatively new share.
+Only five years of fundamental information, I prefer ten years.

 We were in credit – having bought at the lower green arrow – but a sharp drop took us out.
-You will notice that I sell a share for a lose (or more accurately, I’m stopped out if a share price drops below what I think is acceptable).
+You will notice that I sell a share for a loss.

 We also had interest charges (mostly for carrying shares over the weekend) of – £32.